-Households who water gardens using scheme water have already been watering to a two- day-a-week sprinkler roster for over 20 years and are able to successfully maintain good quality healthy gardens. \
+Households who water gardens using scheme water have already been watering to a two-days-per-week sprinkler roster for over 20 years and are able to successfully maintain healthy green gardens.

-With climate change now having a significant impact on our water resources, we all need to be more waterwis.
-A range of waterwise tips can be found by visiting the waterwise pages on the Water Corporation’s website.
+With climate change now having a significant impact on our water resources, we all need to be more waterwise, to support the sustainable use of groundwater.

-For more information on garden bores, the importance of groundwater and how to be waterwise with your garden and bore, visit the Be Groundwater Wise website.
+For more information on garden bores, the importance of groundwater and how to be waterwise, please visit the department’s Be Groundwater Wise website.

 There will be no changes to how community garden bores can be used.
-The use of community bores are regulated under the Rights in Water and Irrigation Act 1914 and require a water licence.
+The use of community bores is regulated under the Rights in Water and Irrigation Act 1914 and requires a water licence.
 The water licence includes conditions to manage how much water is able to be taken, and when.

 What is the Gnangara groundwater system?

-- The Gnangara groundwater system lies under Perth between the coast and the hills, extending from the Swan River to Gingin Brook in the north.
+The Gnangara groundwater system is Perth’s lowest-cost and largest source of natural, good quality water.
+It lies under Perth between the coast and the hills, extending from the Swan River to Gingin Brook in the north.

-- The system contains layers of sand, sediment and clay that form three main aquifers – the shallow Superficial aquifer (known as the Gnangara Mound) and the deep Leederville and Yarragadee aquifers.
+The system has three main aquifers – the shallow Superficial aquifer (known as the Gnangara Mound) and the deep Leederville and Yarragadee aquifers.